CenterForOpenScience/COSDev/docs/osf/setup.rst

     By default, ``npm`` installs packages locally, in the directory where you run the command (similar ``pip`` packages with ``virtualenv``).
 To install a package so that it's accessible from anywhere on your computer, you have to include the ``-g`` (global) flag.

-Within your OSF folder Install dependencies for OSF by running:
+Within your OSF folder install dependencies for OSF by running:

     ::